Writing is challenging, but participating in our workshops is easy. Here’s a step-by-step guide on how the BWW works.

 3a.
 How do you know what you’re supposed to read?
 We keep lists of who is scheduled to submit work for Burlington workshops and Montpelier workshops.
 The author will post his/her work in the “Files” section seven (7) days before the meeting.

 4. Download and print these files.
 Prose submissions must be double-spaced, 12-point font, Times New Roman.
+Poetry does not need to be double-spaced.
 Do not reformat these pages to save paper.
 You will need space on the page for step 5.

 5. Read these stories/essays/poems.
 Write comments in the margins as you read.